quintanar401/tf/README.md

 You need to have `tensorflow.so` in your library path.

+Also you need to compile tf.c into tf.so (see instructions in c/README.md).

 A thin wrapper for TF.
 Expects that `.tf.ops.inp`, `.tf.ops.att` and `.tf.ops.ops` tables are initialized (load `c/ops.q`).
 Call `.tf.init[path_to_tf.so]` to initialize:
 ```
 \l c/ops.q